hraberg/akeem/README.md

 The
 [`Dockerfile`](https://github.com/hraberg/akeem/blob/master/Dockerfile)
 will create a development container than can both run and compile Akeem.
+Running under Docker should work on Mac as well.

 If `rlwrap` crashes, the above command usually works when trying again.